 The Detroit Wings invite Michigan high schools to send one student reporter to the Joe to get an in-depth, behind-the-scenes look into the world of sports journalism at High School Journalist Day.
-Students take part in mock press conferences with staff, players, coaches & professional media members.
-Participants also have lunch, tour the press box and watch practice.
+Students take part in mock press conferences with Red Wings staff, players, coaches & professional media members.
+Participants also have lunch, tour the press box and watch a Red Wings practice.
 After the event, students are encouraged to submit their article about the day for the chance to win prizes.

-The next High School Journalist Day will take place during the 2013-14 season and this page will be updated with a date once finalized finalized.
+The next High School Journalist Day will take place during the 2014-15 season.
+This page will be updated when the date is finalized, following the announcement of the Red Wings 2014-15 season schedule.
 Invitations are sent out to all high school newspaper advisors who are registered with MIPA so interested students are asked to check with their newspaper advisors to see if your school qualifies.

 To learn more about the reporters that cover the Red Wings and what advice they have for those interested in a career in sport journalism, you can download this document entitled “Meet Our Beat.”

 High School Journalist Day – March 13, 2014